paezha/University-AI-Panel/README.md

 an AI that Google has already spent tens of billions of dollars developing (Vynck and Nix 2024).
 To what extent can more money improve GenAIs?
-Probably not by much, since a key constraint is the amount of data available for training the deep neural networks behind GenAI (Villalobos et al. 2024).
+Probably not by much, since a key constraint is the amount of data available for training the deep neural networks behind the technology (Villalobos et al. 2024).
 And dismal as this is, the outlook may be even worse than simply a frantic race after more human-generated data[^41].
 As GenAIs become more widely used, they can produce data at a pace that humans cannot match, much of which is already finding its way into the internet in the form of text and images–and not only through clickbait websites[^42] and disinformation (Ruffo et al. 2023), but also in scientific writing, supposedly the most thoroughly vetted form of writing in the world (Maiberg 2024a)[^43].

 What can we expect as, in what probably is inevitable by now, future